Juniper/contrail-operator/DEVELOPMENT.md

 # Development

 This file contains more detailed description of the development process.
-For quickstart guide see: [MAC OS quickstart](QUICKSTART-MACOS.md) or
+For quickstart guide see [README.md](README.md).
-[Linux quickstart](QUICKSTART-LINUX.md).
 For description of E2E test environment see [E2E test guide](test/env/README.md).

 Instructions below assume that you are running operator-sdk in docker.
 If it is already installed locally, then the following steps can be omitted: